-WordPress is clearly a major target so that begs the question, why do cybercriminals attack WordPress sites?
-Read on for the reasons why cybercriminals attack WordPress sites and what you can do to defend and prevent an attack.
+Why do cybercriminals attack WordPress sites?
+Read on for the top reasons and what you can do to prevent an attack.

 So why would anyone want to hack or have control of your WordPress site?
 The answer is of course for money!
 While some do hack for fun, to learn or simply for sport, the majority are in it for a payday.
 According to Bromimum, an entry-level cybercriminal can make more money than the average university graduate